Zaappy/Advent-of-Code/README.md

 # Zappy's AoC solutions

-This repo is where I will post my solutions to Advent of Code (if I finish them)
+This repo is where I will post my solutions to [Advent of Code](adventofcode.com) (if I finish them)

 2023: Did not complete

-2024: In progress
+2024: Better than last year I guess lol